-The disease reaction was assessed by the incidence and severity of Fusarium and Nematode spp. symptoms on individual plants at 7 to 8 days intervals until the end of the experiment.
-The incidence of foliar symptoms (I), rated o or 1, was recorded according to the number of plants infected.
-The severity of Fusarium wilt was rated on a scale from o to 4 (Plate 1), according to the percentage of foliage with yellowing or necrosis (0=0%, 1=1-33%, 2=34-66%, 3=67-100%, 4= death of the plant) adopting the scale proposed by Landa et al. (2001) and Castillo et al. (2003).
-The incidence of foliar symptoms (I) and severity data (S) was used to calculate a Disease Intensity Index (DII) as follows: DII=(I×S)/4.
+The disease reaction was assessed by the incidence and severity of Fusarium spp. and Nematode symptoms on individual plants at seven to eight days intervals until the end of the experiment.
+The incidence of foliar symptoms (I), rated 0 or 1, was recorded according to the number of plants infected.
+The severity of Fusarium wilt was rated on a scale from 0 to 4, according to percentage of foliage with yellowing or necrosis (0 = 0 per cent, 1 = 1-33 per cent, 2 = 34-66 per cent, 3 = 67-100 per cent, 4 = death of the plant) adopting the scale proposed by Landa et al. (2001) and Castillo et al. (2003).
+The incidence of foliar symptoms (I) and severity data (S) were used to calculate a disease intensity index (DII) as follows: DII = ( $I \times S$ )/4.
 Thus, DII expresses the mean value of disease intensity at any given moment as a proportion of the maximum possible amount of disease (Castillo et al., 2003).

 The plant growth parameters are:

-- 1. plant height
+- (1) plant height;

-- 2. number of leaves
+- (2) number of leaves;

-- 3. number of branches and
+- (3) number of branches; and

-- 4. number of flowers, were recorded every two weeks after seedling emergence.
+- (4) number of flowers.

-All parameters were recorded every two weeks after seedling emergence.
+All parameters were recorded each two weeks after seedling emergence.
 The fresh weight and dry weight were also determined and recorded.

-The experiment was carried out in a completely randomised design with five replicates.
-Duncan's multiple range test was used to test significant differences between treatments at $P \le 0.05$ (Gomez and Gomez, 1984).
+The experiment was carried out in a completely randomized design with five replicates.
+Duncan's multiple range test, was used to test significant differences between treatments at $p \le 0.05$ (Gomez and Gomez, 1984).